Skip to content

 If implementation is non-scarce, what remains?

-This is a observation and not prescription: the ability to specify what you want briefly appears scarce.
+The ability to specify what you want briefly appears scarce.

 When generation is instant and cheap, the bottleneck shifts to articulating intent with enough precision that the output is useful.
 The value ends up the specification.